Funeral

-A funeral is a ceremony connected with the final disposition of a corpse, such as a burial or cremation, with the attendant observances.
+A funeral is a ceremony connected with the final disposition of a corpse, such as a burial, entombment or cremation with the attendant observances.
 Funerary customs comprise the complex of beliefs and practices used by a culture to remember and respect the dead, from interment, to various monuments, prayers, and rituals undertaken in their honour.
 Customs vary between cultures and religious groups.
-For a dedicated overview of contemporary Australian practices, see Funeral rituals and trends in Australia.
 Funerals have both normative and legal components.
 Common secular motivations for funerals include mourning the deceased, celebrating their life, and offering support and sympathy to the bereaved; additionally, funerals may have religious aspects that are intended to help the soul of the deceased reach the afterlife, resurrection or reincarnation.

 The funeral usually includes a ritual through which the corpse receives a final disposition.
 Depending on culture and religion, these can involve either the destruction of the body (for example, by cremation, sky burial, decomposition, disintegration or dissolution) or its preservation (for example, by mummification).
 Differing beliefs about cleanliness and the relationship between body and soul are reflected in funerary practices.
-A memorial service (service of remembrance or celebration of life) is a funerary ceremony that is performed without the remains of the deceased person.
-In both a closed casket funeral and a memorial service, photos of the deceased representing stages of life would be displayed on an altar.
-Relatives or friends would give out eulogies in both services as well.
+A memorial service or celebration of life is a funerary ceremony that is performed without the remains of the deceased person.
+In both a closed casket funeral and a memorial service, photos of the deceased representing stages of life may be displayed on an altar.
+Relatives or friends may give out eulogies in both services as well.

+Funerary art is art produced in connection with burials, including many kinds of tombs, and objects specially made for burial like flowers with a corpse.

 Etymology

-The word funeral comes from the Latin funus, which had a variety of meanings, including the corpse and the funerary rites themselves.
-Funerary art is art produced in connection with burials, including many kinds of tombs, and objects specially made for burial like flowers with a corpse.
+The word funeral comes from the Latin funus, meaning funeral, by way of the Old French funeraille.